dwyfrequency/Fullstack-Academy-Notes/core-topics/express/express.md

 - middleware is any function that is invoked by the Express.js before your final request handler is, and thus sits in the middle between a raw request and the final intended route.
   - `app.use(insert function here)` registers some function to run for each incoming request.
+- The order you place your middleware and routes is very important.
+Everything will happen in the order that they appear.
+This means that if you place your middleware after a route, then the route will happen before the middleware and the request will end there.
+Your middleware will not run at that point.
+- Get query parameters from client `app.use(express.urlencoded({ extended: false }));` - parses url-encoded bodies `app.use(express.json());` - parses json bodies

 ## Logging